Juniper Beach Provincial Park

+Facilities

+Established in 1989, the 260 ha park protects the desert ecology.
+The 30 vehicle-accessible campsites are open from April 26 to October 14.
+Fishing is popular.

 Fauna

 Fish species in the Thompson River include trout, steelhead, and salmon.
 The dry sagebrush areas of the park are home to Western Rattlesnakes and deer.
 The area attracts many species of birds, including the Western Tanager, Mountain Bluebird and the Northern Oriole.